Department of Transport and Planning: Sector transport agencies

 Public Transport Development Authority was also an agency of DOT until its abolition in July 2019.
 On 6 August 2025, public transport information provided by PTV was moved into 'Transport Victoria'.

 Road Safety Victoria was formed in August 2019.

+Transport for Victoria was originally created in 2017 as an umbrella agency for both VicRoads and Public Transport Victoria, to promote the concept of an integrated transport network.
+These responsibilities were taken over directly by Department in 2019.
+Transport for Victoria continues to exist as the statutory office of Head, Transport for Victoria, which serves as a separate legal person from The Crown and has several duties relating to contracts and ownership of assets.
+The position of Head, Transport for Victoria has been held by the secretary of the Department of Transport and Planning since 2019, and is currently secretary Jeroen Weimar.

 Victorian Infrastructure Delivery Authority

 The Major Transport Infrastructure Authority (MTIA) was established on 1 January 2019 as an administrative office of the DOT, replacing the former independent administrative offices governing various infrastructure projects.
 It is led by Director-General Kevin Devlin who is responsible to the Minister for Transport and Infrastructure, Danny Pearson.
 MTIA was declared a transport body under the Transport Integration Act 2010 in August 2019.
 On 2 April 2024, the MTIA merged with Victorian Health Building Authority (VHBA) to form Victorian Infrastructure Delivery Authority (VIDA) and includes health infrastructure such as hospitals in its scope.

 Project teams within the VIDA (and previously MITA) are: